-(TOUCHING TALE) A dairy cow made the tough choice to hide one of her calves after giving birth to twins.
+(TOUCHING TALES) A dairy cow made the tough choice to hide one of her calves after giving birth to twins.
 As her fifth birth, the cow remembered her previous agony and knew that both of her babies would be taken away, unless she tried to save one.
 The intelligence and care displayed by this mothering cow is both heartbreaking and breathtaking.
 Read this touching tale, told by a veterinarian, about an amazing display of motherly love that proves animals love and feel. — Global Animal

 By Holly Cheever, DVM, reprinted from Action for Animals